 When arriving at school, students should leave the buses and proceed immediately into the school building and to their classrooms.
 The parking lot is supervised to ensure orderly conduct and to prevent student injuries.
-At the end of the day, students are to embark on their buses wearing their masks and sitting in designated seats.

 Behaviour on the Bus

 The safety of our students is a priority for the bus drivers.
 Students are expected to observe the same rules of proper and polite conduct while riding the buses as are required during school or school events: respect others and property.